Model Theory of Generic Vector Space Endomorphisms II

-(see Corollary \ref{corollary_model_completion}), where $C$-image-completeness is the previously mentioned ``generalized surjectivity'' condition.
+(see Corollary \ref{corollary_model_completion}), where $C$-image-completeness (Definition \ref{def_C_image_comple}) can be seen as a ``generalized surjectivity'' condition.
 We are also able to prove a criterion under which $T\theta^C$ has quantifier elimination in a suitable language (see Theorem \ref{theorem_qe}).
 This implies that $\TKvs\theta^C$ has quantifier elimination in the language of $R_C$-modules, where $\TKvs$ is the theory of $K$-vector spaces and $R_C$ is the previously mentioned ring of $\LKThe$-definable endomorphisms.

-We also study the algebraic closures in $T\theta^C$ and obtain the following result: \begin{theoremi}[Theorem \ref{theorem_acl}] The equation $\acl_{L_\theta}(A) = \cl_\theta(A)$ holds for any set $A \subseteq (\mm, \theta) \models T\theta^C$. \end{theoremi} We then show that $R_C$ being a field is a necessary but not sufficient criterion for $\acl_{L_\theta}$ to have the exchange property (see Theorem \ref{theorem_nes_cond}).
+We also study the algebraic closures in $T\theta^C$ and obtain the following results: \begin{theoremi}[Theorem \ref{theorem_acl}] Suppose that $T$ satisfies \Hfour{}.
+The equation $\acl_{L_\theta}(A) = \cl_\theta(A)$ holds for any set $A \subseteq (\mm, \theta) \models T\theta^C$. \end{theoremi} \begin{theoremi}[Theorem \ref{theorem_nes_cond_fixed}] Suppose that $T$ satisfies \Hfour{}.
+The following conditions are necessary for $\acl_{L_\theta}$ to have the exchange property: \begin{enumerate}[(i)] \item The algebraic closure $\acl_L$ must have the exchange property in $T$. \item The vector space $\VV$ must be one-dimensional with respect to the dimension induced by $\acl_L$ and $C$ must be non-trivial (see Fact \ref{fact_trivvivi}). \item The ring $R_C$ must be a field. \end{enumerate} \end{theoremi} Note that the conditions in Theorem \ref{theorem_fake_acl_cond} are not sufficient.
 We present $\RCF{}\theta^C$ as an example, where $R_C$ is a field (for the right $C$), $\acl_L$ has the exchange property, but $\acl_{L_\theta}$ does not have the exchange property (see Example \ref{ex_no_ex}).
-We use the technical variant of Theorem \ref{theorem_A} to prove the following: \begin{theoremi}[Theorem \ref{theorem_o_min_open_core}] Let $T$ be an o-minimal expansion of $\Th(\RR, <)$ which satisfies \Hfour{}.
-Then $T\theta^C$ has o-minimal open core. \end{theoremi}